sethforprivacy/sethforprivacy.com/content/posts/switching-to-copperhead-os.md

 Thanks to Mamushi for the phone and Max Tannahill for the in-depth answers to all of my questions, excellent support, and strong recommendations!

-If you have any questions from this post or would like more information on a specific aspect of my switch to Copperhead OS, please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).
+If you have any questions from this post or would like more information on a specific aspect of my switch to CopperheadOS, please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).